The two factions of C++

 In practice, of course, this is a gradient.
 I can only imagine how much sweat, tears, bills and blood must’ve flown to turn big tech codebases from terrifying balls of mud into semi-manageable, buildable, linted, properly versioned, slightly-less-terrifying balls of mud.

-To go out on a limb, the notion of a single, dialect-free and unified C++ seems like it’s been dead for years.5 We have, at the very least, two major flavors of C++:
+To go out on a limb, the notion of a single, dialect-free and unified C++ seems like it’s been dead for years.6 We have, at the very least, two major flavors of C++:

 • Any remotely modern C++.
-Probably at least C++17. uniqe_ptr, constexpr, lambdas, optional.
 Everything can be built from versioned source using some sort of dedicated, clean and unified build process that’s at least slightly more sophisticated than raw CMake, and sort of looks like it just works if you squint a little.
 Some sort of static analyzers, formatter, linter.
 Any sort of agreement that keeping a codebase clean and modern is worthwhile.
+Probably at least C++17, with uniqe_ptr, constexpr, lambdas, optional, but that’s not the point.
+What matters is the tooling.

-• Anything that’s not that.
+• Legacy C++.
+Anything that’s not that.
 Any C++ that’s been sitting in ancient, dusted-up servers of a medium-sized bank.
 Any C++ that relies on some utterly ancient chunk of compiled code, whose source has been lost, and whose original authors are unreachable.
 Any C++ that sits deployed on pet-type servers, to the point that spinning it up anywhere else would take an engineer a full month just to figure out all of the implicit dependencies, configs, and environment variables.
 Any codebase which is primarily classified as a cost-center.
+Any code where building any used binary from source requires more than a few button presses, or is straight-up impossible.

 You’ll notice that the main difference isn’t about C++ itself at all.
 The difference is tooling and the ability to build from versioned source in any clean, well-defined manner.
 Ideally, even the ability to deploy without needing to remember that one flag or environment variable the previous guy usually set to keep everything from imploding.